You can use your sound card’s wave capture or what-you-hear option, if it has one. See the following procedure.

 6. Click Adjust Volume For Recording, and make sure all boxes below are checked.

 7. Click OK, and locate the slider marked MIDI, Synth, Mixed Input, or What You Hear.
-Select the Select check box at the bottom, then close the window.
+Check the Select box at the bottom, then close the window.

-8. In Cakewalk, click the Record button.Cakewalk records all the MIDI tracks that are assigned to the stand-alone synth as a stereo audio track.After you finish recording, mute the MIDI tracks that you just recorded so you don’t hear them and the new audio track at the same time.
+8. In Music Creator, click the Record button.Music Creator records all the MIDI tracks that are assigned to the stand-alone synth as a stereo audio track.After you finish recording, mute the MIDI tracks that you just recorded so you don’t hear them and the new audio track at the same time.

 Tip - Searching Documentation